Saibal Chattopadhyay

-Saibal Chattopadhyay is an Indian academic and management professor.
+Saibal Chattopadhyay (born 18 August 1960) is an Indian academic and management professor.
 He was the Director of Indian Institute of Management Calcutta from 2013 to 2018.

+He currently leads the design and development of academic programmes at The Chatterjee Group Centres for Research and Education in Science and Technology (TCG CREST).
+In this role, he has been responsible for conceptualizing and developing the institute's educational initiatives in artificial intelligence and related disciplines.
+He played a leading role in the establishment of the M.Sc. programme in Frontier Intelligence and Autonomous Agents (FIAA), overseeing its curriculum design, programme structure, and academic framework.
+The programme emphasizes interdisciplinary training in artificial intelligence, autonomous systems, machine learning, and related emerging technologies, with a focus on research-driven education and industry engagement.
+He also currently serves as Chairman of the National Statistical Commission, Government of India, from 2026 onwards.

-Chattopadhyay is a Professor in the Operations Management group at IIM Calcutta, and is a former Dean of the business school.
+Chattopadhyay is a former Professor in the Operations Management group at IIM Calcutta, and is a former Dean of the business school.
 In the past, he has been associated with Presidency College of the University of Calcutta, University of Connecticut and University of Nebraska–Lincoln.